atchx/calculator-ceb/README.md

-# calculator-ceb
+# CEB Javascript Project
-Simple Calculator JS
+Calculator with basic HTML, CSS, and JavaScript